Frequently Asked Questions

 -

-No. We are not a shelter or rescue and cannot rehome or foster pets.
+No. We are not a shelter or rescue and do not rehome or foster pets.

 -

-No. We are not a shelter/rescue and do not adopt out any pets.
+No. We are not a shelter or rescue and do not adopt out any pets.

 -

-For the safety of the cats, we do require that cats arrive in a humane trap or one of our transport carriers (transport carriers are only for cats that can be handled).
-Our team needs accessibility to the cats that is not possible in a carrier, and cats arriving in crates must be transferred to a trap which creates risk to the cat and the staff.
-Street Cat Hub offers a loan program for traps and transport carriers, as well as trapping classes.
+For the safety of the cats, we require that cats arrive in a humane trap or one of our transport carriers (transport carriers are only for cats that can be handled).
+Our team needs accessibility to the cats that is not possible in a carrier and cats arriving in crates or carriers must be transferred to a trap which creates risk to the cat and the staff.
+Street Cat Hub offers a loan program for traps and transport carriers as well as trapping classes.

 -

-To borrow our traps, you must first fill out a TNR request form at streetcathub.org/tnr where we will then contact you to provide you with the link to reserve traps.
+To borrow our traps, you must first fill out a TNR request form at streetcathub.org/tnr.
+We will then contact you to provide you with the link to reserve traps and/or sign up for trap class.
 Traps must be reserved ahead of time and used ONLY for TNR cats.
 Upon pick up, we require a fully refundable deposit of $99.
 We allow you to borrow our traps for a maximum of two weeks.
+If you need the traps beyond two weeks, we ask that you return the traps and sign up to reserve traps again as soon as they become available.

-We have a limited supply of traps, causing longer wait times, but we are happy to loan you traps when available.
-Please make a reservation for traps before making a drop-off appointment.
+We have a limited supply of traps which can cause longer wait times but we are happy to loan you traps when available.
+Please make a reservation for traps before making a drop-off appointment for surgery.

 -